dudash/jenkins-slave-nodejs6/README.md

 This is targeted towards OpenShift 3.7 and later, RHEL7, and Node.js 6.

 ## Using this image
+Assuming you already have an OpenShift cluster up and running and a Jenkins pipeline setup.
+We need to:
+* Get the image into your cluster
-TBD setup Jenkins Kubernetes plugin
+* TBD setup Jenkins Kubernetes plugin
-TBD pipeline step example
+* TBD pipeline step example

 ## References
 If you want to read more about that Jenkins slave builder images see below links.